rapid7/rism/README.md

+# DEPRECATED

+rism has gone the way of the dodo.
+Fear not!
+It has been tuned up and re-released as [bix](https://github.com/rapid7/bix), with a very similar syntax and more features.
+That said, bix is made for React 0.14 and higher, so if you are still using 0.13.x then you should stick with rism.

 # rism

 rism is a convenient way to style React components.
 It has a pre-built library of styles to choose from (that are easily extended or modified), and also serves as storage for component-specific styles that you create.
 It is responsive, and includes state-based styling for elements.